zestia/position-utils/README.md

 // 2.
 The container element
 // 3.
 Another element, to be positioned near the first element

-const myElement = document.querySelector('.my-element');
+const element = document.querySelector('.my-element');
-const docElement = document.documentElement;
+const container = document.documentElement;
-const popupElement = document.querySelector('.popup');
+const popup = document.querySelector('.popup');

-// Find the position of myElement, inside docElement when it is split into
+// Find the position of element, inside container when it is split into
 // a grid, creating a bounding box e.g.
 // 1000 x 1000 = { top: 333, left: 333, bottom: 666, right: 666 }

-const elPosition = elementPosition(myElement, docElement, 3, 3);
+const elPosition = elementPosition(element, container, 3, 3);

-// In this example, based on the bounding box, myElement was considered
+// In this example, based on the bounding box, element was considered
-// to be in the 'top left' of docElement.
+// to be in the 'top left' of container.
 So, it make sense to position
 // our popup element beneath it...

-// Compute the coordinates to position popupElement on the bottom left edge of myElement const [left, top] = positionCoords('bottom left', popupElement, myElement);
+// Compute the coordinates to position popup on the bottom left edge of element const [left, top] = positionCoords('bottom left', popup, element);
 ```